ph0b/cerbero/README.md

 ## Linux

-On linux, you will only need a distribution with python >= 2.6 and python's argparse module, which is already included in python2.7
+On linux, you will only need a distribution with python >= 2.7

 ## OSX